2284238y/weather_station/README.md

 We have made a homemade board that sits right on top of the Raspberry PI, that is connected to it via the GPIO interface, and kept snuggly tight with 4 M2.5 mounting screws.
 A second board with the sensors is placed outside and connected to the Raspberry PI with a 10-meter long RJ45 (ethernet) cable.

-The I2C funcionality may have to be enabled via the following:
+The I2C funcionality may have to be enabled via the command line with the following:
 ```
 sudo raspi-config
 * go to interfacing options